Content Streamers#

 Warning

-The QueueFileSystemStreamer extends the FileSystemStreamer by adding a layer in which the available batches of every data source are stored in a dedicated queue in Redis.
+The QueueFileSystemStreamer (also known as the queue-based filesystem streamer or QFSS) extends the FileSystemStreamer by adding a layer where the available batches of each data source are stored in a dedicated queue in Redis.
+This setup distinguishes the inputstream into two layers: the message queue layer (Redis) and the pure storage layer (filesystem directory).

 Enqueue Method#